ca-carr/hackathon-EXE25/game1.md

 - Each group must send over 100 coins in total to the other sender group.
 - Each group must also include the names of their group members in different transactions, so that they are recorded as e.g. `name: M. Mifty, group: Sender-1`

-# Network Team and Attackers
+# Network and Attackers

+- The Network group also contains the attackers.
-The network takes the transactions from the both senders groups, reads them and shows them to each of the *verifiers and recorder* group.
+- The network takes the transactions from the both senders groups, reads them and shows them to each of the Verifier group.

 The attackers are allowed to take the transaction paper out of the room (or otherwise hide it from view).
 In addition the attackers can:

 1. write on the transaction paper
 2. copy the transactions
-3. create their own transactions
+3. create their own transactions (forgery)
 4. delay transactions by up to two minutes
 5. reorder transactions

 ## Network Team Constraints

 Before the game begins, only half the group is allowed to make attacker actions.
-The members that are not attackers may leave the room, but may not manipulate the transactions in the ways  suggested above.
+The members that are not attackers may leave the room, but may not manipulate the transactions in the ways the attackers can.
 > You can swap at half time if you like.

+- You must ensure you do not tell any other group who is an attacker and who is not.
+In addition, the Network group must act together.
-You must elect a recorder to record all the manu
+- You must elect a recorder to record all the transactions that you see, and all of the attacker manipulated transactions.

 ## Network Team Goals

-The Network Team must deliver all transactions.
-In addition, they are aiming to achieve a couple of goals:
+The first goal of the Network Team is to deliver all transaction.

+In addition, the attacker members are aiming to achieve a couple of goals:

+- Get the Recorder Team(s) to accept a double-spend
-- Get the Recorder Team to accept
+- Get the Recorder Team(s) to accept a forgery
+- Make it so the ledger between the different recorder teams does not match
+-

 ---